Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model

 In addition to providing a flexible estimation approach, our model also yields a novel way to summarize and communicate trends in indicators through the estimated shape of the transition functions.
 For example, in our mCPR case study, the regional and sub-regional transition functions, derived from the hierarchical distribution placed on the spline coefficients reveals systematic differences in the transitions between groups of countries.

 Substantively, in our applications, we found that projections from the B-spline model were often similar to those from more parameterized models.
 Despite the added flexibility inherent in the B-spline Transition Model, in many countries the mCPR estimates of $\eta_{c,t}$ are quite similar to the comparison Logistic model.
 This could be seen as evidence that the logistic assumption made by earlier models is a sound one.
 The similarities may also reflect the data-sparse setting in the case-study, in which models of a similar structure may converge on similar results because they reach the limit of what is possible to infer given the limited data.
 For TFR projections, we did obtain outcomes that differed more substantially between the spline and double-logistic models.
-Additional research is needed to assess in more detail the performance of the B-spline model for projecting the TFR.